 Built by Hand

 The Minack wasn’t built using diggers and heavy machinery, Rowena and her helpers worked largely with hand tools (and the occasional stick of dynamite) to shape the theatre we see today.
 She described how they cut up the rocks and manhandled them to make the first terraces on the steep cliff-side.

 "… my gardener, Billy Rawlings, [and] another Cornishman cut up [huge boulders] by hand, much as the English cut butter.
 A few slices fell into the [sea] as they split, followed by some good dialect expressions of regret; most were handled into position inch by inch with bars, on the slippery slope where a careless step would have meant a ninety foot fall into the churning sea.
 I filled in behind them with earth and small stones."

 Building the Minack took Rowena the rest of her life.
 Most of the structures you see today are created from concrete mixed with sand from the beach, which she herself carried up the cliff in sacks.

 Etched in Stone

 Rowena was an artist as well as a builder.
 Throughout the theatre she etched complex designs into the wet concrete with an old screwdriver.
 Many of the seats bear the names and dates of plays performed here.
 Rowena continued working on her theatre well into her eighties.
-She died in 1983, a few days before her ninetieth birthday.
+She died in 1983, shortly before her ninetieth birthday.
 A granite plaque half way down the theatre marks her achievement, but her true memorial is found in every stone and every vista.